 Orion: I've not heard of this being used for Sparkling wine but I can imagine it would be interesting.

-Pinot blanc: has a much thinner taste than the other Pinots, and ripens slightly later, so there is no point in growing it.
+Pinot Blanc: has a much thinner taste than the other Pinots, and ripens slightly later, so is there any point in growing it.

-Pinot meunier: the third Champagne variety, grown for quantity.
-The stronger flavour is too coarse to produce really fine Sparkling wine.
+Pinot Meunier: the third Champagne variety, grown for quantity.
+In my opinion, the stronger flavour is too coarse to produce really fine Sparkling wine.

 Seyval blanc: used in England with great success; however, these wines generally have relatively low acidity and are not like Champagne in character.

 Chardonnay: very particular about the soil it is grown in, chalk/limestone is really necessary to

 produce the correct flavour; in red sandstone or clay it does not taste good.

 In the early 1990's I made Quality Sparkling Wine for a vineyard at Newport in south Wales, the grapes had a terrific lemon/citrus flavour even though they were very unripe

 (typically 48 °Oechsle and 24 g/l acidity!).
 Amazingly the wine was superb, 100 bottles were drunk at the celebration for the second Severn bridge opening.